|The once-in-a-lifetime intra-division playoff|

 In the bottom of the frame, Milbourne -- the Yankees' least famous starter -- led off with his third hit of the game, a single.
 Winfield, who team owner George Steinbrenner would later deride as "Mr. May", flied to center completing an 0-4 night.
 Mr. October singled, then pinch hitter Lou Piniella's double cleared the bases.
 New York 7, Milwaukee 3.

 The Yankees would dispose of the Oakland A's, led by their once-and-future skipper Billy Martin, in the AL Championship Series, and then lose to the Los Angeles Dodgers in the World Series.

-The Bombers posted a losing record in 1982 and wouldn't return to the post-season until 1995.
+The Bombers had a losing record in 1982 and didn't return to the post-season until 1995.

 The Brewers would bounce back with aplomb.
 Sparked by Yount's MVP season, a Cy Young-award-winning year from Vuckovich, and an inspiring one-legged manager, Harvey Kuenn, the team nicknamed "Harvey's Wallbangers" won the '82 AL flag, but lost to the St. Louis Cardinals in a 7-game World Series.